 Date: 28 January 2014.
 Heaters Debunked.

-If you read the boating journals and logs you'll see lots
+If you read boating journals and logs you will see lots

 of folks who claim to use flower pots to heat their boats.
 The